vishvAsa/notes/power/sustainability/persistance/articles/persisting-complexity-centers.md

 | Power-down | [^56] | Industrialised, globalised society is dependent on the continuous availability of high EROI energy resources (fossil hydrocarbons), and as availability of this declines, society will have less available energy to underpin its essential functions, and turmoil in the form of economic disruption, declining living standards and warfare may become likely. |
 | The Contraction | [^57] | The contraction is a hypothetical process described in fiction in which the period of global economic growth and globalisation (the ‘Expansion’ i.e., the Industrial Revolution and the ‘Great Acceleration’) would undergo a prolonged reversal (the ‘Contraction’) as crucial energy supplies (fossil fuels) become steadily scarcer. |

-**Table 2.** Additional Measures for Assessment of ‘De-complexification’.
+### 2. Additional Measures for Assessment of ‘De-complexification’.

 | Name | Description and Basis of Scoring |     |
 | --- | --- |